 Quicksilver Bullets is an extremely situational Talent choice that should be limited to dealing with crowd control-heavy team compositions that would prevent you from reliably making use of Worgen form.
 Quicksilver Bullets would then allow you to make the best out of your Basic Attacks.

 The damage increase provided by Incendiary Elixir starts out small but scales up rather well in the late-game.
 It does have the interesting propriety of improving Greymane's waveclear and poke damage.

 Wizened Duelist has the potential of providing an outstanding 30% increase to your Basic Attack damage, or nothing at all.
 The latter is more likely, however, given Greymane's highly aggressive playstyle.
-Daring Players may find this Talent appealing, especially against team compositions that feature two or more Supports or little crowd control.
+Daring players may find this Talent appealing, especially against team compositions that feature two or more Healers or little crowd control.

 Level 10 Talents for Greymane

 - Mana: 90